 Crude market on the way to recovery

-I am expecting crude oil stocks to increase by about 1.6 million barrels with total inventories hitting another new record high and still growing.
-If the actual numbers are in sync with my projections the year over year comparison for crude oil will now show a surplus of 94.9 million barrels while the overhang versus the five year average for the same week will come in around 112.6 million barrels.
+With refinery runs expected to increase by 0.4 percent I am expecting a build in gasoline stocks.
+Gasoline stocks are expected to increase by 0.5 million barrels which would result in the gasoline year over year surplus coming in around 14.8 million barrels while the surplus versus the five year average for the same week will come in around 15 million barrels.